 Most bans generate psychological reactance.
 According to psychologist Jack Brehm, humans hate to lose any freedom.
 When people believe that their freedom has been threatened, they enter into a reactance motivational state and revolt against throttling of their freedom.
 In fact, the individuals get an increased motivation to indulge in the very behavior that is restricted.
 (Read article by Biju Dominic).
 A movie that is banned by the Board of Sensors is perhaps most watched.
 So, does banning really help?

 During the reading of the 2009/2010 financial budget, Government of Uganda imposed a ban on importation of used computers with a view of combating the accumulation of electronic waste in the country.
 Whilst this was for good intention, there was a general outcry that this ban stifled economic activities.
 As a result, traders and other stakeholders vehemently resisted the ban and petitioned against it.
 There was need to review the ban on used computers because it lacked clear specifications of old, used, new, assembled, and refurbished computers.
-For example, a computer used for only two weeks is considered as used computer hence banned.
+For example, a computer used for only two weeks was considered as used computer hence banned.
 Based on their petitions and other considerations Cabinet on 2nd November 2011 directed the Ministry of Finance Planning and Economic Development in consultation with the Ministry of ICT to review the importation of used computers.
 Need to spread the use of computers through provision of affordable computers was recognized.
 The study assessed the impact of the ban on importation of used computers in Uganda and used the outcomes and recommendations of the assignment to form a basis for reviewing and lifting of the ban.

 Mining is one of the economic activities practiced in the small state of Goa apart from agriculture, tourism and fishing.
 Mining industry brought lucrative incomes, but it also comes with a lot of environmental hazards.
 The protests and agitation that took place against rampant mining operations owing to the Chinese boom in the last decade compelled the Supreme Court to order ban in September 2012.
 A study was carried out to assess the impact of this ban on the socio-economic characteristics of the households in the mining belt of Goa.
 The study revealed a change in the occupational structure and suggested the need to educate people about the nature of mining industry and thus a need to invest into alternate income avenues instead of entirely relying on the mining industry